hoanhan101/go-playground/README.md

 Additionally, `GOBIN` is the path to where our Go binaries are installed from running `go install`.

-All of the environment variables configurations can be set in `.bashrc`.
+All of the environment variables configurations can be set in `.bashrc` or `.zshrc`.
 For example:
 ```
 export GOPATH=$HOME/go
 export GOROOT=/usr/local/opt/go/libexec